tsubasakong/mcp-hfspace/README.md

 ## File Handling and Claude Desktop Mode

 By default, the Server operates in _Claude Desktop Mode_.
-In this mode, Images are returned directly in the tool responses, while other binaries are saved in the working folder and a message is returned with the URI.
+In this mode, Images are returned directly in the tool responses, while other binaries are saved in the working folder and a message is returned with the path.
 This will usually give the best experience if using Claude Desktop as the client.

+URLs can also be supplied as inputs - the content gets passed to the Space.

 ### Example 1 - Image Generation (Download Image / Claude Vision)